 In September 2007, American Capital hired its eight-member RMBS investment team, led by Mr. Jeffrey, our Chief Investment Officer, in order to pursue various RMBS investment strategies.
 Prior to the hiring of its RMBS investment team, American Capital did not pursue a residential real estate or agency security investment strategy, and therefore, neither our Manager nor American Capital has extensive institutional experience in acquiring or financing agency securities.
-Since October 2007, American Capital has invested approximately \$130 million in a mortgage opportunities fund that is substantially owned by American Capital and managed by American Capital vill agree that so long as the Manager or an affiliate of American Capital continues to manage our company that it will not sponsor an investment vehicle that invests predominantly in whole pool agency securities other than us.
+Since October 2007, American Capital has invested approximately \$130 million in a mortgage opportunities fund that is substantially owned by American Capital and managed by American Capital's RMBS investment team.
+This fund invests in RMBS, including agency securities, and will directly compete with us.
+American Capital will agree that so long as the Manager or an affiliate of American Capital continues to manage our company that it will not sponsor an investment vehicle that invests predominantly in whole pool agency securities other than us.
 This restriction would not prevent American Capital or an affiliate of American Capital from investing in or sponsoring an investment vehicle that targets investments in agency securities (as long as that entity also targets investments in other types of investments), and as a result, American Capital or an affiliate of American Capital may compete with us.
-For so long as Mr. Jeffrey is employed by American Capital, he has agreed with American Capital that investment vehicles managed by PIM will not purchase investments in whole pool agency securities.
+For so long as Mr. Jeffrey is employed by American Capital, he has agreed with American Capital that investment vehicles managed by PIM will not purchase investments in whole pool agency securities and related derivative securities.